SumoLogic/sumologic-documentation/docs/integrations/app-development/jenkins.md

 | fields Job_Name, Job_URL, Job_Label, Node_Name, Job_Start_Time, Job_Run_Duration, Job_Number
 ```

-## Collecting Logs and Metrics for Jenkins
+## Collecting logs and metrics for Jenkins

 This section provides instructions for configuring log and metric collection for the Sumo Logic App for Jenkins.